belgian-bitcoin-embassy/mobile-dev-workshops/README.md

 The Slider experience might not be the best experience for a production app, but I hope you at least get the idea of how you could use the fee rates to show the user the difference in fee rates for different priorities and how you could let the user set the fee rate themselves.

-### 7. Bonus: Backup wallet
+### Bonus: Wallet Backup and Recovery

-If time permits during the workshop we will add a way to show the mnemonic recovery phrase of the wallet from the menu.

-### 8. Bonus: Recover wallet

-If time permits during the workshop we will add a way to recover a wallet from a mnemonic recovery phrase instead of only being able to create a new wallet.
+If time permits during the workshop we will add a way to show the mnemonic recovery phrase of the wallet from the menu and a way to recover a wallet from a mnemonic recovery phrase instead of only being able to create a new wallet.

 ## Workshop 2: Lightning Network wallet

-In this workshop, we will add Lightning node functionality to the app like:
+In this workshop, we will add Lightning node/wallet functionality to the app like:

-- Displaying the Lightning balance
+- Displaying the spendable Lightning balance
-- Toggle between values in BTC and in Satoshis
 - Funding and opening a Lightning channel
 - Generating a Lightning invoice
 - Paying different types of payment requests (BOLT11, LNURL, Lightning Address, node public key, etc.)
-- Displaying the transaction history
+- Displaying the payment history
 - Displaying the channel list
 - Closing a Lightning channel